 Pupil/Teacher Ratios in Elementary School Classrooms

-School boards must annually report the actual pupil/teacher ratios in elementary school classrooms by school to the public.
+School boards must annually report to the public the actual pupil/teacher ratios in elementary school classrooms by school and also the actual pupil/teacher ratio in middle school and high schools by school.
 Refer to the Opening of School Enrollment Update as presented by the Office of Human Resources each September.
 Reports may be found by searching “opening of student enrollment” in our Electronic School Board.

 Release of Student Records to Armed Forces Recruiters and Educational Institutions

 Divisions must notify parents that they will release the names, addresses and telephone numbers of secondary students to all recruiters or institutions of higher education that request them unless the parents specifically request that this information not be released.
 Permission is requested in the back-to-school paperwork and described in the “Highlights and Handbook.”
 Refer to Student Records for more information.

 Divisions that receive Title I funds must prepare and distribute specified information to parents.
 Federal law refers to the distribution of this information as a “report card.”
 The Virginia Board of Education uses the term “School Quality Profile.”
 The Virginia Department of Education now posts the information on its website or for more information on Charlottesville City Schools, refer to Assessment Data.
 Click here to go to the Charlottesville City Schools Quality Report.

 School Bus Rider Safety Rules

 A copy of bus rider safety rules shall be sent to parents at the beginning of the school year as part of the “Code of Student Conduct.”
 The information shall include a request that parents or their designee accompany their young children to and from the bus stop.
-Refer to Student Transportation and School Bus Information or contact Pupil Transportation Supervisor for City of Charlottesville , Sherri Eubanks at 434- 970-3532.
+Refer to Code of Student Conduct, Student Transportation and School Bus Information or contact Pupil Transportation Supervisor for City of Charlottesville, Sherri Eubanks at 434- 970-3532.
 The “Highlights and Handbook” document (sent to all households in August) also requests that parents/guardians (or their designee) are required to escort 1st-graders and younger students to and from the bus.

-Services for Students Identified as Hearing Impaired or Visually Impaired
+Services for Students Identified as Deaf or Hard of Hearing or Visually Impaired